Image

 What are vaccines?

 Vaccines help protect against serious illnesses by teaching your body’s immune system how to recognize and prevent serious infections.
-They are a powerful tool in modern medicine, and are most commonly delivered with a shot (injection) in the arm.
+They are an important tool in modern medicine.

 Whether you're curious about how immunity works, or just looking to stay healthy, understanding vaccines is a smart step toward helping to protect yourself, your loved ones, and your community.